hieru2604/Product-management-System-windowform/README.md

 ![Screenshot 2024-05-07 163018](https://github.com/hieru2604/Product-management-System-windowform/assets/88078435/d3296d9c-3258-496b-ae68-5f8b5f15a3fc)

 ## Installation
-Open sql server management studio, select database engine, right click database and select import Data-tier Application. import using the database.bacpac file included in the database folder
+Open sql server management studio, select database engine, right click database and import Data-tier Application. import using the database.bacpac file included in the database folder

 ![Screenshot 2024-05-07 165933](https://github.com/hieru2604/Product-management-System-windowform/assets/88078435/44ed8537-c503-4b2b-8f18-11fb43ada27a)

-Open the project in visual studio 2019, select server explorer in the top left corner Right click on data connections and select add connection..
+Open the project in visual studio 2019, select server explorer in the top left corner, Right click on data connections and select add connection.
-Input the server name you stored your database in, select the database Open the advanced and copy the entire string at the bottom of the panel
+Input the server name you stored your database in, select the database.
+Open the advanced and copy the entire string at the bottom of the panel.

 ![image](https://github.com/hieru2604/Product-management-System-windowform/assets/88078435/a8677fa2-0d08-4cec-824b-bdbd62ede7d7)

-Once the database is connected and test connection is success, Open the DBConnect.cs folder and replace the connection string
+Once the database is connected and test connection is success, Open DBConnect.cs and replace the connection string
 ```python
  public string myConnection()
         {   //besure to change the line below to the database that you connected to